Information for term Marine Science & Field Work

-- Help clean up a natural beach as part of the “Keep this island a paradise” campaign.
+- Help clean up a natural beach as a "citizen science" experience.

-- Explore the Natural Park Cabrera Island, one of the best preserved coasts in the Mediterranean, and the Natural Park of Dragonera Island.
+- Explore the National Park Cabrera Archipelago, one of the best preserved coasts in the Mediterranean, and the Natural Park of Dragonera Island.

 - Trek along the unspoiled trails of the coastal Tramuntana Mountain Range, a UNESCO World Cultural Heritage site.

 - Visit Jaume Ferrer Station in Menorca to get an insight of how a research facility works.

 - Embark on a two-day excursion to the island Menorca, a beautifully unspoiled gem in the Mediterranean Sea, declared “Biosphere Reserve” for its unique and well preserved flora and fauna.

 - Ability to comfortably swim, as program is centered around the sea